.22 long rifle: Performance

-Because a .22 LR bullet is less powerful than larger cartridges, its danger to humans is often underestimated.
-A .22 LR bullet is easily capable of killing or injuring humans.
+Because a .22 LR bullet is smaller and less powerful than most larger cartridges, its danger to humans is often underestimated.
+However, a .22 LR bullet is easily capable of killing or injuring humans.
 Even after flying 400 yards, a .22 bullet is still traveling at about 500 ft/s.
 Ricochets are more common in .22 LR projectiles than for more powerful cartridges as the combination of unjacketed lead and moderate velocities allows the projectile to deflect – not penetrate or disintegrate – when hitting hard objects at a glancing angle.
 A .22 LR bullet can ricochet off the surface of water at a low angle of aim.
-Severe injury may result to a person or object in the line of fire on the opposite shore, several hundred yards away.
+Severe injury may result to a person or object in the line of fire on the opposite shore, several hundred yards or meters away.
 A .22 LR bullet is capable of traveling 2000 yards, which is more than 1 mile.

-Rimfire bullets are generally either plain lead with a wax coating (for standard-velocity loads) or plated with copper or gilding metal (for high-velocity or hyper-velocity loads).
-The thin copper layer on a plated bullet functions as a lubricant reducing friction between the bullet and the barrel, thus reducing barrel wear.
+Rimfire bullets are generally either plain lead with a wax coating (for subsonic-velocity or standard-velocity loads) or plated with copper or gilding metal (for high-velocity or hyper-velocity loads).
+The thin copper layer on a plated bullet functions as a lubricant, reducing friction between the bullet and the barrel and thus reducing barrel wear.
 Plating also prevents oxidation of the lead bullet.
 Lead tends to oxidize if stored for long periods.
 On a plain lead bullet, oxide on the bullet's surface can increase its diameter enough to either prevent insertion of the cartridge into the chamber, or – with high velocity rounds – cause dangerously high pressures in the barrel, potentially rupturing the cartridge case and injuring the shooter; for that reason, standard and subsonic cartridges usually use a wax lubricant on lead bullets.